-DVD] Radiohead - Glastonbury 1997 [Full Concert] At Home With Butch Anthony - Butch Anthony’s Art Shapes His Rural Alabama Home LIKE a medieval village, Butch Anthony’s 80-acre family compound is a self-contained universe, and every inch of it is an expression of his prodigious creative spirit.
-It makes a tempting destination for folk art aficionados, as well as the sort of art world tourists who’ve already ticked Marfa, Tex., or Joshua Tree, in the California desert, off their lists.
-Mr. Gallery: Paintings inspired by paused VHS tapes Swiss artist Andy Denzler creates paintings that are designed to look like the fuzzy image of a paused VHS recording.
+DVD] Radiohead - Glastonbury 1997 [Full Concert] At Home With Butch Anthony - Butch Anthony’s Art Shapes His Rural Alabama Home.
+LIKE a medieval village, Butch Anthony’s 80-acre family compound is a self-contained universe, and every inch of it is an expression of his prodigious creative spirit.

+Anthony’s property here three years ago.
+“There’s a 100-foot vagina we’re fixing to burn,” Mr. Gallery: Paintings inspired by paused VHS tapes.
+Swiss artist Andy Denzler creates paintings that are designed to look like the fuzzy image of a paused VHS recording.

 The oil paintings -- mostly portraits of people -- aim to reinterpret photography and film stills.
 Denzler told Wired.co.uk: "I'm pushing the boundaries and possibilities of abstract and photorealism.
 It's as if I've pressed the fast-forward on a video machine, then hit the pause button, so reality comes to a stand-still.